Diseases & Conditions

 Some benign tumors can be treated effectively with medication.
-Some will disappear over time.
-This is particularly true for certain benign tumors that occur in children, such as osteoid osteoma.
+Some will disappear over time without surgery.

 If you have bone cancer, treatment will include a team of doctors from different medical specialties working together to provide care.
 Some will be oncologists—doctors who specialize in cancer treatment.
 Your team may include an orthopaedic oncologist, medical oncologist, radiation oncologist, radiologist, and pathologist.
 The goal of treatment is to cure the cancer while maintaining function, as best as possible, in the part of the body affected by the tumor.

 Treatment depends upon several factors, including the stage of the cancer.
 If the cancer is localized, cancer cells are contained to the tumor and the immediate surrounding area.
 When the cancer has reached a metastatic stage, it has spread elsewhere in the body and may be more serious and harder to cure.